 What network continuity options are available?

 Some providers offer continuity for Internet only or their own provided circuits.
-TPx provides active/active continuity for Internet, MPLS, Customer Provided circuit, all in active/active mode so you can utilize the bandwidth you’ve paid for.
+TPx provides active/active/active continuity for Internet, MPLS, Customer Provided circuit, all in active/active mode so you can utilize the bandwidth you’ve paid for.
 Additionally, TPx offers cost-effective 4G LTE.